 - It can be caused by certain health problems that lower the skin protection in the ear canal or cause injury or irritation.

-- Avoiding the cause (moisture, irritation) can prevent swimmer’s ear.
+- Staying away from the cause (moisture, irritation) can prevent swimmer’s ear.

 - Your healthcare provider may prescribe medicines to help ease symptoms.